 05 of 05

 Poffertjes are another version of Dutch pancake, in miniature.
 They are cooked in a special poffertjespan, a cast iron pan with little indentations to cook the blini-like Dutch treats.
-Like blini, poffertjes are made with buckwheat flour, which lend a nice tang and a bit of extra nutrition (including vitamin B complex, amino acids, fiber, flavonoids and various minerals) to these indulgent bites.
+Like blini, poffertjes are made with buckwheat flour, which lends a nice tang and a bit of extra nutrition (including vitamin B complex, amino acids, fiber, flavonoids, and various minerals) to these indulgent bites.
 Unlike blini, they are usually served with sweet toppings in the Netherlands.
 In the classic poffertjes recipe, they are served with butter and powdered sugar, but you could also indulge in poffertjes with strawberries and whipped cream or poffertjes with a delicious date sauce.
 Skewer on satay sticks to create a popular Dutch kids' party snack.